- Family Law

 - Dispute Resolution

-A divorce matter (the dissolution of a marriage) requires resolution of three main components between the parties before an agreement can be presented before a family court on behalf of the parties:
+A divorce complaint (for the dissolution of a marriage) requires the resolution of three main components between the parties before an agreement can be presented before a family court on behalf of the parties:

 Child custody (when applicable) includes physical custody and legal custody.
 Needle | Cuda has extensive experience resolving all kinds of child custody disputes (e.g. visitation, education, travel, religious education, medical/healthcare, relocation and COVID-19 related welfare concerns) and can skillfully negotiate and define an enforceable, long-term parenting plan that works for you, your children and your life.